Complaint Process

 If you are not satisfied with the outcome of your complaint, you can request a review of the matter by the University Ombudsman according to the provisions of the La Trobe University Ombudsman Statute 2009.

-You can also choose to lodge a complaint with an external organisation such as the Australian Human Rights Commission, Victorian Privacy Commissioner, Victoria Police or Victorian Ombudsman.
+You may choose to lodge a complaint with an external organisation such as the Australian Human Rights Commission, Victorian Privacy Commissioner, Victoria Police or Victorian Ombudsman.
 Some external agencies require that all relevant University complaints processes have been exhausted before they will consider the matter.
 If a complaint is accepted for investigation by an external organisation, the University will normally suspend any in-progress University investigation until the external investigation has been completed and all reports submitted.

 Withdrawing a Formal Complaint